fastplotlib/fastplotlib/CONTRIBUTING.md

 review, at which point you will probably need to respond to our comments, making changes as appropriate.
 We will then respond again, and proceed in an iterative fashion until everyone is happy with the proposed changes.

-Once your changes are integrated, you will be added as a GitHub contributor and as one of the authors of the package.
+Once your changes are integrated, you will be added as a GitHub contributor.
 Thank you for being apart of `fastplotlib`!

 ### Style Guide